-The transformation of Episcopal Church Home’s Memory Care Assisted Living community households provides residents with a home in which they can enjoy the highest quality of life possible—that offers a safe, engaging, and enriching environment, no matter what level of assistance they may need.
+Episcopal Church Home’s Memory Care Assisted Living community provides residents with a home in which they can enjoy the highest quality of life possible.
+One that offers an engaging, and enriching environment, no matter what level of assistance they may need.

 Consistent Care Builds Meaningful Relationships

-Trained versatile workers spend more time with residents, which allows for smaller staff-to-resident ratios, provides consistent care, and fosters an increase in meaningful friendships.
-Several residents have shared that Episcopal Church Home (ECH) team members feel like family.
+Trained versatile workers spend more time with residents, which allows for smaller staff-to-resident ratios.
+This ensures the ability to provide consistent care and fosters an increase in meaningful friendships.
+Several residents have even shared that ECH team members feel like family.

 Annie Marks, a versatile worker at Episcopal Church Home, and Bryan Berman, a household coordinator.